 As a general rule, getting moped and scooter insurance quotes is pretty easy - most major insurance companies carry this coverage.
 You can call around to insurance companies to get quotes over the phone, and most insurers also have online quoting tools that make searching for rate quotes quick and easy.

-It's also a good idea to find insurance from a reputable insurance company who has high consumer ratings, and work with a qualified agent who knows a lot about scooters and moped riders in your area.
+It's also a good idea to find insurance from a reputable insurance company who has high consumer ratings, and work with a qualified insurance agent who knows a lot about scooters and moped riders in your area.